slawinski/old-mans-slides/PITCHME.md

 Note:

+- Thinking about picking up coding?
+Do it.
-- Live Laugh Love Learn.
-I just told you briefly about the Learn part.
-Try not to forget about the rest because "People make software but happy people make working software."
-My name is Piotr and thank you very much for your attention"
+- I just told you about the Learning part
+- Don't forget about the rest because
+-"People make software but happy people make working software."
+- My name is Piotr and thank you very much for your attention"